 Famed for its floating markets and charming canals, Can Tho is listed as the fourth largest city in Vietnam.
 Given its close proximity to Ho Chi Minh City, Can Tho is nicknamed Tay Do or the “western capital” with a population of more than 1.2 million.

-The city is a living testament of how urbanization and rural tradition can coexist wonderfully.
-With just a 2-hour flight from Hanoi and 4-hour drive from Ho Chi Minh City, one can enjoy the magic of Cai Rang Floating Market, exotic Vietnamese dishes, and authentic goods shopping at Tay Do Night Market.
+The city is a living testament to how urbanization and rural tradition can coexist wonderfully.
+With just a 2-hour flight from Hanoi and a 4-hour drive from HCMC, one can enjoy the magic of Cai Rang Floating Market, exotic Vietnamese dishes, and authentic goods shopping at Tay Do Night Market.

 You can also explore Orchard Gardens and feast on fruits you’ve never even seen before!
 Rice fields, quiet rivers, industrial parks, bustling ports.
 Old but new – that is the beauty of a vibrant city like Can Tho.